Swarna674/Sales-dashboard-PowerBI/README.md

-# Sales-dashboard-PowerBI
-Interactive Power BI dashboard for visualizing sales performance, trends, and key business KPIs with slicers, trend analysis, and profitability insights for monitoring revenue and performance.
 #  Sales & Profit Dashboard – Power BI
 An interactive Power BI dashboard designed to visualize **sales performance**, **profit trends**, and key business metrics.
 This project showcases my ability to transform raw data into meaningful insights using modern BI tools.